Etimo/diamonds2/RULES.md

 ## Bots and bases

 All bots will have a home base with their name on.
 This is where you have to go to drop of yourthe diamonds you are carrying.

+## Tackle
+Bots can tackle eachother.
+If bot A tackles bot B (walk into bot B's position) bot B will be sent to it's base and lose all diamonds.
+Bot A will recieve bot B's diamonds.